Getting Started

 5. Drag another Nobe LutBake onto the last node in the chain.
 Set its mode to LUT Generator.

 6. Label the first node as HALD — the app uses this label to find the node.
+On DaVinci Resolve 20+, nodes are also discovered automatically, so labeling is optional but recommended.

 Your node graph should look like this: